 How Much Water?

-This question is a tricky one because all plants require a different amount of water based on their species, their environment light levels, their environment humidity levels, the type of soil they are in, their growth patterns, the pot/planter they are in, and the season.
+This question is a tricky one because all plants require a different amount of water.
+A plant’s species, their environment light levels, their environment humidity levels, the type of soil they are in, their growth patterns, the pot/planter they are in, and the season will all play a role in deciding how much or how little water a plant needs.

 What Type of Pot or Planter is Best?

 Ceramic is the best and most popular type.
-Ceramic pots are porous, which decreases the chances of root rots.
+Ceramic pots are porous, which decreases the chances of root rot.
 They do, however, require more frequent watering.
-Plastic and fiberglass pots are light, affordable, and easy to clean.
+On the other hand, plastic and fiberglass pots are light, affordable, and easy to clean.
 They also don’t require as much watering as ceramic and clay pots.

 Why Would I Put Gravel or Pebbles in My Planter?